 Grades and credit completion rates are monitored at the end of each quarter.
 Designed to assist students in meeting academic standards to facilitate successful completion of degree programs, the process requires academic advising for students with quarterly and cumulative GPAs below 2.0.

-Students return to good academic standing when they
+Students return to good academic standing when they achieve both a quarterly and cumulative GPA of 2.00 or higher.

 Students who successfully petition are reinstated as "Conditional" for three quarters or longer, if needed, to bring their cumulative GPA to 2.0 or higher.